What people actually experience

 - digestion slows further

 During this adjustment phase the digestive system may produce more gas and fermentation.
+However, many people notice the symptoms settle again once the body adapts.

 What can help reduce ‘Ozempic breath’

 While everyone’s experience is different, several strategies are commonly mentioned by clinicians and patients.
+Interestingly, these strategies, or habits, can halp your whole weight loss journey, so are good to incorporate anyway.

 Smaller meals

 Large meals can sit in the stomach longer on GLP-1 drugs.
+Smaller meals may reduce digestive fermentation.

 Eating more slowly